TirousCoded/TAUL/docs/language/left-recursion support.md

 ## Particulars

-Below goes over some *technical details* of TAUL's left-recursion support.
+Below goes over some *particulars* of TAUL's left-recursion support.

 ### Recurse Alternatives With Only Prefix-Ref Are Ignored